Lawyer in the Legal Research Service of the Boards of Appeal

 Process and timeline

 The successful candidate will be selected on the basis of qualifications and relevant experience, supplemented as appropriate by interviews, tests and/or a personality questionnaire.
 It is intended to hold the interviews in week 14, in Munich.

 * after deduction of EPO internal tax and before deduction of staff contributions to the social-security and pension schemes.
 The salary range depends on experience.

-To foster gender diversity, EPO encourages applications from female candidates.
+To foster gender diversity, EPO encourages applications from women.

 The EPO is an equal opportunities employer and supports workforce diversity as a signatory to the Diversity Charter (Charta der Vielfalt) since 2010.
 All applications for vacant positions will be welcomed and considered on the professional merits of the applicant against the role profile for the position regardless of nationality, ethnic origin, gender, sexual orientation, marital status, disability, parental responsibilities, age, religion or belief.